POST A POSITION

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- BS/BA degree in related discipline and 10 years relevant industry experience, or;
+- BS/BA degree in related discipline and eight years of related experience; or,

-- MS/MA degree in related discipline and 8 years of relevant industry experience; or,
+- MS/MA degree in related discipline and six years of related experience; or,

 - Equivalent combination of education and/or experience.